openvinotoolkit/openvino.genai/src/README.md

 pip install openvino-genai
 ```

 `LLMPipeline` is the main object used for decoding.
-You can initialize it straight away from the folder with the converted model.
+You can construct it straight away from the folder with the converted model.
 It will automatically load the main model, tokenizer, detokenizer and default generation configuration.

 ### Python